natasharp/full-stack-open-pokedex/README.md

 # Full Stack open CI/CD

 This repository contains the solutions for the exercises 11.1-11.20 of Fullstack Open course part 11 - **CI/CD**.
+Solutions for the exercise 11.21-11.22 of part 11 can be found [here](https://github.com/natasharp/pinblog).

 ## Commands